-2.3.5 Vice President for Research, Health Sciences
+2.3.5 Vice President for Research, Health Sciences Center

 The Vice President for Research is responsible for the development and/or dissemination of official policies in the research and creative activity areas.
 The Vice President for Research works with faculty to identify and obtain funding for research and scholarly and creative endeavors both in and outside the University.
 The Vice President for Research oversees the Office of Technology Commercialization to promote and facilitate the development of commercialization intellectual property relating to health care.
-The Vice President for Research also has responsibility for and oversight of the Core Laboratory Services, Research Informatics Applications, Office of Export Controls, Division of Comparative Medicine, Office of Research Administration, Institutional Animal Care and Use Committee (IACUC), and the Institutional Biosafety Review Committee (IBC).
+The Vice President for Research also has responsibility for and oversight of the Core Laboratory Services, Research Informatics Applications, Office of Export Controls, Division of Comparative Medicine, Office of Research Administration, Office of Human Research Participant Protection (HRPP), Institutional Animal Care and Use Committee (IACUC), and the Institutional Biosafety Review Committee (IBC).